Skip to main content

 This table tracks progress toward 2025 plug goals and the amount of incentive funds that have been paid out to date.
 The data is updated monthly.
 The data is also available for download here.

-This data was last updated in October 2024.
+This data was last updated on March 15, 2025.